monalippatil/MachineLearning-Basketball-NBA-Draft-Prediction/README.md

 --------

-• The subsequent steps to be performed for execution of the project.

-1. Create a new local copy of a remote assignment 1 repository with below command. git clone git@github.com:MonaliPatil19/adv_mla_assignment1.git

-2. Change the working directory as adv_mla_assignment1. cd adv_mla_assignment1

-3. Set up a virtual environment, install the required packages using requirement.txt pip install -r requirement.txt

-3. Install the custom package my-krml-package pip install -i https://test.pypi.org/simple/ my-krml-package==0.1.9

-4. Execute the EDA notebook for week 2 and week 3.
-EDA and modeling is in same neetbook for week 1. python Patil_Monali-14370946-week2_EDA.ipynb or
-   Patil_Monali-14370946-week3_EDA.ipynb

-5. Once EDA for the respective week is completed, execute the modeliing notebook. python Patil_Monali-14370946-week1_LR.ipynb or
-   Patil_Monali-14370946-week2_RF.ipynb
-   Patil_Monali-14370946-week2_RF_Tuned.ipynb
-   or
-   Patil_Monali-14370946-week3_AdaBoost.ipynb
-   Patil_Monali-14370946-week3_AdaBoost_Tuned.ipynb

-   Note: The notebooks Patil_Monali-14370946-week*_Tuned.ipynb includes a confusion matrix and the utilization of predict_proba() to estimate the probabilities of target classes on the test dataset, to submitted for the Kaggle competition.
+   Note: The notebooks Patil_Monali-14370946-week*_Tuned.ipynb includes a confusion matrix and the utilization of predict_proba() to estimate the probabilities of target classes on the test dataset.